llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 However, it is a severe bug for a BMI to remain unchanged following an observable change that affects its consumers.

+We encourage build systems to add an experimental mode that reuses the cached BMI when **direct** dependencies did not change, even if **transitive** dependencies did change.

-We recommend that build systems support this feature as a configurable option so that users can go back to the transitive change mode safely at any time.
+Given there are potential compiler bugs, we recommend that build systems support this feature as a configurable option so that users can go back to the transitive change mode safely at any time.

 Interactions with Reduced BMI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With reduced BMI, the non cascade change feature can be more powerful.
+With reduced BMI, non-cascading changes can be more powerful.
 For example,

 .. code-block:: c++